TORQEEDO CRUISE 4.O FP

 SeaBoost OY from Finland is a brave David against Goliath in this business.
 Their story consists of many hardships but they are still kicking and doing it well.
 We love to support them after having tested their coating during three intense and long seasons.
 We know it works and we have experienced the "new" habit of having to brush the underwater hull once or twice during the season.
 It is a no-brainer.
 We started in 2018 and are still smiling when cleaning seawater salads and barnacles with a hand, a brush, or a cloth.

-Think this is just a boat?
-Wrong, it is also a canvas for ocean art.
+Think this was just a boat?
+Wrong, we gave it away as a canvas for ocean art.
 Julia from Mexico is a graffiti artist who calls herself an "Ocean Artivist" and she made magic happen on that hull in the spring...

 We support new sustainable initiatives and biological solutions and are proud to announce our Ocean Artivism Project – raising awareness about the need for action now according to the Sustainable Development Goal no 14 in UN's Agenda 2030.
 So by using our hull as a canvas for Julia Moldonado's creative and inspirational expressions we hoped to stir up some thoughts.
 She went all-in with her characteristic "ink-art" using our biocide and toxic-free coating directly on our hull.
 Wow, did she create attention...check the unveiling blog post.